GE-600 series: Unix

+This became tedious, and Thompson began considering writing his new operating system on the new machine.
+This was aided by a timely vacation by his wife, leaving him with a month to work on it full time.
+Aided by Ritchie and Rudd Canaday, they implemented a version of the hierarchical file system Thompson had studied on the GE 645.
+The ability to start programs stored in that file system soon followed, and then small programs to copy, delete, print and edit those files, along with a command-line interpreter to allow the user to perform all of these operations interactively.
+With these in place, a new assembler was written for the machine, and Space Travel moved entirely to the new platform.

 History

 The GE-600 line of computers was developed by a team led by John Couleur out of work they had done for the military MISTRAM project in 1959.
 MISTRAM was a radar tracking system that was used on a number of projects, including Project Apollo.
 The Air Force required a data-collection computer to be installed in a tracking station downrange from Cape Canaveral.
 The data would eventually be shared with the 36-bit IBM 7094 machine at the Cape, so the computer would likely have to be 36-bits as well.
 GE built a machine called the M236 for the task, and as a result of the 36-bit needs, it ended up acting much like the 7094.

 GE originally had not intended to enter the commercial computer market with their own machine.
 However, by the early 1960s GE was the largest user of IBM mainframes, and producing their own machines seemed like an excellent way to lower the costs of their computing department.
 In one estimate, the cost of development would be paid for in a single year free of IBM rental fees.
 Many remained skeptical, but after a year of internal wrangling, the project to commercialize the M236 eventually got the go-ahead in February 1963.

 The machine was originally offered as the main GE-635, and the slower but compatible GE-625 and GE-615.
 While most were single-processor systems, the 635 could be configured with four CPUs and up to four input/output controllers (IOC's) each with up to 16 Common Peripheral Interface Channels.
 The 635 was likely the first example of a general purpose SMP system, though the GECOS/GCOS software treated the processors as a master and up to three slaves.

 In August 1964, IBM considered the GE 600 series to be "severe competition in the medium and large-scale scientific areas".
 In May 1965 the first GE-625 computer was delivered to the GE Schenectady plant to replace five other computers of various sizes and makes.
 A number of GE 635's were shipped during 1965 including two to Martin Marietta in November.